 Studious Greeks twined Rosemary in their hair “for remembrance” before exams; the French burned it as an incense substitute in cathedrals.
 And of course, there’s the taste—pungent and aromatic, a pinch delivers a punch of flavor.
-The rugged, picturesque evergreens of this genus resemble short-needled pines studded with tiny blue orchids.
+The rugged evergreens of this genus afford short needle-like foliage studded with tiny, orchid-shaped mostly blue blooms.
+Rosemary obliges heat and poor soil, triumphs over deer and diseases, only improves with age and doesn’t demand much, except for sharp draining soil.

 Celebrated as an excellent choice for topiary, this tall standing Britishman has stiffly upright branches.
 Aromatic, narrow green leaves make a savory seasoning, while bright bluish purple flowers bring a little bit of the heavens down to earth.